joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 #### Create Resource Group & Azure Container Registry

-Now that we have our Repository, it's time to create our Resource Group and Container Registry _(Public)_; we will use a few PowerShell cmdlets to create the resources; make sure you change the name of your Container Registry and Resource Group to match your environment.
+Now that we have our Repository, it's time to create our Resource Group and Container Registry _(Public)_; we will use a few PowerShell cmdlets to develop the resources; make sure you change the name of your Container Registry and Resource Group to match your environment.

 1. Log in to the [Microsoft Azure Portal](https://portal.azure.com/#home "Microsoft Azure - Portal") and open up the **Azure Cloud Shell** _(make sure you are in PowerShell (not Bash))._
 2. **Run** the following **commands** to **create** the **Resource Group** and the **Azure Container Registry**: